Sample projects¶

 output enable

-, which sets output to high impedance state (Hi-Z)inout buffer instantiates 1 input and 1 output buffer.
-Input of the
+, which sets the output to a high impedance state (Hi-Z)the inout buffer instantiates 1 input and 1 output buffer.
+The input of the

 ibuf